SanPen/GridCal/README.md

 # Features overview
 It is pure Python, It works for Windows, Linux and OSX.

-It is based on PyPower (MatPower for python) and it is compatible with Matpower files, and many more to come.

 Some of the features you'll find already are:

+- Compatible with other formats:
+  - Matpower (might not be fully compatible, notify me if not).
+  - DigSilent .DGS (not be fully compatible: Only positive sequence and devices like loads, generators, etc.)
+  - PSS/e is planned for when I get a PSS/e example grid...

 - Power flow:
   - Newton Raphson Iwamoto (robust Newton Raphson).
-  - Levenberg-Marquardt (Works very well with large grids)
+  - Levenberg-Marquardt (Works very well with large ill-conditioned grids)
-  - Holomorphic Embedding Power flow (Under investigation...)
+  - Holomorphic Embedding Power flow (Unicorn under investigation...)
   - DC approximation.

 - Includes the Z-I-P load model, this means that the power flows can handle both power and current.